Vortex-AMS/Vortex/README.md

 - Trend analysis and predictive insights
 - Customizable reporting for different stakeholders
 - Using ML to answer tough questions in sports about players' conditioning and rehab.

+**Educational Foundation**

+- Built-in learning modules for sports science principles
+- Best practices for human performance measurement
+- Practical tutorials for emerging professionals in the field
+- Focus on being in the applied setting and leave the data to us.

 ## Why Open Source?